-Georgia's ports are responsible for providing over 350,000 jobs statewide and over $7 billion to metro Atlanta's economy.
+Georgia’s ports are responsible for providing nearly 500,000 jobs statewide and over $7 billion to metro Atlanta’s economy.

-Transit Coordination: The efficient operation of the multiple transit systems in metro Atlanta encourages economic development and provides an alternate mode of transportation for many metro Atlanta residents.
-However, maximizing the benefits of metro Atlanta's transit services requires a coordinated effort, both for raising revenue and providing seamless interconnections for transit riders among MARTA, Cobb Community Transit, Gwinnett Transit, GRTA's Xpress and other transit service providers.
-Whether metro Atlanta's transit future consists of operating as a single transit system or multiple interconnected transit systems, the role of transit coordination is critical to metro Atlanta's transit future.
+The efficient operation of transit in metro Atlanta encourages economic development and provides an alternate mode of transportation for many metro Atlanta residents.
+Whether metro Atlanta’s transit future consists of operating as a single transit system or multiple interconnected transit systems, the role of transit coordination is critical to metro Atlanta’s transit future.

-• RBC supports transit service coordination to address the needs of metro Atlanta transit riders and include appropriate representation of key stakeholders.
+• RBC supports continued transit service coordination, integrated and seamless interconnections, and increased resources to address the needs of metro Atlanta transit riders, including appropriate representation of key stakeholders.

 • RBC supports investments in alternate forms of transportation to provide metro Atlanta commuters and residents a choice of transportation modes to meet their needs.